 Horace Lindezy, Princess Diana’s Dress, 2018.
 Courtesy of Outside In

 James Alison, A Dragon Bird [Detail], 2019.
 Courtesy of Outside In

 Joanna Simpson, Good Luck Gum Nut Folk [Detail].
 Courtesy of Outside In

-This installation has been added to over the last three years, evolving from the themes of family, death, birth, home and life.
+Gibbson & Nicholas presented an installation that has been added to over the last three years, evolving from the themes of family, death, birth, home and life.
 It is exemplary of the artists’ response to observations made from the world around him.